duktig-solutions/Duktig-microservice-php/documentation/kernel/libraries/valid.md

 ###### Date ISO

-Check if the given date is valid and ISO standard: Y-m-d
+Check if the given date is valid and ISO standard 8601: Y-m-d

 `static bool dateIso(mixed $data)`